neuromatch/NeuroAI_Course/projects/docs/project_guidance.md

 # Daily guide for projects

-The daily guide for projects outlines the essential elements to include in project  guidelines for students.
-For more detailed and course-specific  guidelines, refer to the examples provided by Cliamtematch and  Neuromatch.

-Guidelines should contain:

-1. Summary
-2. Submission links
-3. Projects templates/materials
-4. Projects Teaching Assistant
-5. Daily breakdown of specific activities and expectations
-6. W*D*: Final Presentations
-7. Schedule
-8. Logistics
-9. Content
-10. Questions

 ## Summary

 This project plan explicitly encourages the iterative nature of research as a series of questions and answers that gradually refine your hypotheses.
 We have assigned you to pods based on your broad interests (macrocircuits, microlearning, and comparing networks).
 Each pod will split into two groups alphabetically, with the goal of making well-balanced groups.
 If the split is not well-balanced (for example, all the coding experts in one group), then move one or two people around.